Back To History

 Criterion C: Reflection (4 marks)

-Evaluating the student's reflection on the methods and challenges of historical investigation.
+How thoughtfully the student reflects on methods used by historians and challenges of producing historical knowledge.

 Criterion A: Identification and evaluation of sources (6 marks)